electron-webapps/meteor-electron/README.md

 location, then set `downloadUrl` in `Meteor.settings.electron` to that URL.
 This URL will be served at `/app/latest/download`.

+## Building and serving an auto-updating Windows app
+1. Build app on a windows machine.
+Specify the arch if desired in Meteor.settings.
+2. Run the [electron installer grunt plugin](https://github.com/atom/grunt-electron-installer) against your app.
+Should look something like https://github.com/rissem/meteor-electron-test/tree/master/.test It's important that the URL you specify at `windowsDownloadPrefix` serves a RELEASES file (I'm pretty sure the RELEASES file can be blank). `windowsDownloadPrefix` will typically point to a CDN, but can be any simple HTTP server.
+3. Copy the output of the grunt task to the server serving `windowsDownloadPrefix`
+4. Run the installer again and it will generate diffs and a new RELEASES file.
+After copying this to `windowsDownloadPrefix` again apps that check for updates should receive a new version.

 ## Example

 [TODO] Link to an awesome chat app